sami-ayoub30/Javascript-project-2/README.md

 #7 Factorial of number for e.g. we have 5  the line of code we write make it times by all numbers thar are bellow f example 4 3 2 1

 #8 Prime number check for e.g. we right a line of code and say is 7 prime number then we have a condition which is true so output will be true

+Note: i was struggling on Fibonacci Sequence therefore is not here